zinefer/lets-encrypt-azure/docs/Setup.md

 }
 ```

-In the example above only certificates containing either hostname `example.com` or `blog.mysecondarydomain.com` (or both) are renewed.
-Additionally because `forceNewCertificates` is set to true these certificates will be renewed even if they are not yet close to expiring (force renewal).
+In the example above because `forceNewCertificates` is set to true certificates containing either hostname `example.com` or `blog.mysecondarydomain.com` (or both) are forcefully renewed.
 For other (non-matching) certificates renewal will only happen if they are close to expiry.

 For legacy reasons the following parameter can also be provided via query string which takes precedence over the `forceNewCertificates` parameter in the body: